-Dogs need a lot of exercises.
-No matter what the age or breed, your dog has a lot of energy.
+Dogs need a lot of exercise.
+No matter what age or breed, your dog has a lot of energy.
 Walking for at least two hours a day would benefit every dog breed.

 Having a dog is a lot of work, but building good habits between you and your dog will help you live better lives.
 Taking small steps to keep your dog healthy, you will ensure that your new best friend lives as long and as well as possible.

 So you now know how to raise healthy puppies but you are probably wondering how to do it if you have a fulltime job.
 Don’t worry we got you covered in that.

 Working fulltime means that you leave your dog home by himself/herself.